 Public cloud refers to the shared use of cloud computing resources, viz. applications and storage, by multiple parties.
 Since the resources are shared by many organizations, the cost of cloud computing comes down drastically, making it affordable for SMBs.

-The second is the hosted public cloud (HPC), more expensive than VPC as the service provider takes you out of the public cloud and creates and manages a private cloud specifically for your business.
+Hosted public cloud (HPC): More expensive than VPC as the service provider takes you out of the public cloud and creates and manages a private cloud specifically for your business.

 As the name suggests, hybrid cloud computing is a combination of private and public cloud computing.
 This version is suitable if you want to meet fluctuating workloads (with public cloud) and also ensure the security of sensitive business data (private cloud).

 For instance, you can use the private cloud to run your website, and when there are traffic spikes, you can quickly access public cloud resources to handle the surge.
 Likewise, you can store critical information (financial and client data) in the private cloud and host everyday applications on the public cloud.
 This way, you get the best of both worlds—the control and privacy of a private cloud, and the cost savings and flexibility of a public cloud.

 Community cloud is similar to a public cloud, in the sense that one or more companies share the resources.
 The difference is that access to the community cloud is limited to a few companies that have similar requirements, such as banks or trading firms.
 The companies can come together to create a cloud infrastructure or use the services of a cloud provider.

 Cloud computing is essentially a service, and there are different types of service models you can choose from.
 Below, we discuss the three most commonly used cloud service models: Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS).